antimof/UxPlay/README.md

 to use the "legacy" protocol needed by UxPlay.

 # ChangeLog
-1.50 2022-04-15   Added -fs fullscreen option (for Wayland or VAAPI plugins only), and -rpifb -rpigl -rpiwl options for RPi.
+1.50 2022-04-15   Added -fs fullscreen option (for Wayland or VAAPI plugins only), Changed -rpi to be for framebuffer ("lite") RPi
+                  systems and added -rpigl (OpenGL) and -rpiwl (Wayland) options for RPi Desktop systems.
                   Also modified  timestamps from "DTS" to "PTS" for latency improvement, plus internal cleanups.

 1.49 2022-03-28   Addded options for dumping video and/or audio to file, for debugging, etc.  h264  PPS/SPS NALU's are shown with -d.